lando/topsecretpoc/README.md

 ## Open questions

 1. Do we want to use TypeScript? (it's the default in the `electron-vite` we are using)

+> Leaning no.

-2. If we need to ask the server for the yargs commands, is that going to work ok?
+2. If we need to ask the server for the yargs commands/inquirer, is that going to work ok?

+> `JSON.stringify` omits JS functions so we cannot pass back entire YARG command modules, or presumably, other structured command data that includes functions, i think this will also be a problem for inquirer.

 3. Using BIDI makes sense on how we can stream output to stdout but what about reading from stdin?

+> Haven't looked into this yet.

 4. How and where do we load plugins server side?

+> When we boot the server?
+There might be different places where we do this for differnt kinds of things?

 5. How are we going to handle fast tooling handoff?

+> Might be easy to do this if we are generating our own command files.

 6. Do we want the gui to launch the server into its own console?

+> Seems like we can pipe the server stdout/stderr into the electron console and that works well.